-The International Council of E-Commerce Consultants (EC-Council), the owner and creator of the popular Certified Ethical Hacker (CEH) credential, has helped ethical hacking gain mainstream recognition as a fundamental element of cybersecurity.
+EC-Council is the owner and creator of the popular Certified Ethical Hacker (CEH) credential, which is one of the most popular entry-level cybersecurity certifications.
 Ethical hackers are individuals hired by an organization to hack into networks using penetration testing techniques in order to discover and report back on security vulnerabilities that may be exploited by cybercriminals.
 These individuals are also referred to as “white-hat hackers.”

 CEHs play a pivotal role in the information technology sector.
 Companies, now more than ever, are increasing the demand for ethical hackers that can help keep their networks and data safe against the ever-evolving threats of the internet.
 This is definitely an incentive for IT professionals with the right mindset to follow a career path that can definitely be interesting, stimulating and financially rewarding.
-In fact, the average salary earned by a CEH is $71,331 per annum as of 2018.
+In fact, the average CEH holder salary is $82,966 in 2022 according to Payscale.

 According to the EC-Council, “The Certified Ethical Hacker certification will fortify the application knowledge of security officers, auditors, security professionals, site administrators, and anyone who is concerned about the integrity of the network infrastructure” all from a vendor-neutral perspective.
 The certification can help professionals stand out by proving they have the proper theoretical background, as well as the practical skills and experience needed to harden the IT framework of a company.
 A CEH should be able to apply effective tools and techniques to identify problem areas beyond what can be highlighted by scanning software.